JRowe47/veilid-inline-chat/README.md

 **Important**

 * Glue and WASM **must** come from the **same build**; mixing versions can cause undefined symbols or memory errors.
-* If you want **private route export/import** in the browser, ensure your build exposes the relevant APIs (look for exports like `export_remote_private_route` / `import_remote_private_route` or an equivalent to/from‑string representation).
+* If you want **private route export/import** in the browser, ensure your build exposes the relevant APIs (look for exports like `export_remote_private_route` / `import_remote_private_route` or camelCase variants) or an equivalent to/from‑string representation.
 If not present, the UI hides the route panel and recommends DHT rooms.

 ---